Skip to main content

 UH is the lead partner X UH

-UH is the lead partner X X UH or Partner X - if the partner is creating
+UH is an equal partner X X UH or Partner X - if the partner is creating

 UH is neither the lead nor an equal partner X Partner X